USRSE/usrse24/pages/program/program.md

   height:148.0pt;border-left:none;width:269pt'>Leveraging CVMFS for Scaling and Optimizing JupyterHub-based Gateways<br>
     From Core to Atuin: Citing Software All The Way Down The Stack<br>
-    Reproducible notebooks without (too much) effort: a simple but effective automated workflow for US-RSE’24 and beyond using Binder and GitHub Actions<br>
+    Reproducing notebooks without (too much) effort: a simple but effective automated workflow for US-RSE’24 and beyond using Binder and GitHub Actions<br>
     Building a composable stack for research cyberinfrastructure<br>